Webinar vs. webcast – what are they and when should you use them?

 - Educational content: Share recorded TED-style talks or other high-value content to a wider audience.

-According to Cisco's Visual Networking Index, video streaming, including live streaming, was projected to account for 82% of all consumer internet traffic by 2022.
-This highlights the growing dominance of video as a medium for communication and entertainment, further emphasising the popularity of webcasts as an effective way to reach large audiences.
+Video now accounts for roughly 82% of all internet traffic globally, according to multiple industry reports including data from Ericsson and DemandSage.
+This highlights the growing dominance of video as a medium for communication and entertainment, and explains why webcasts remain an effective way to reach large audiences.

 What should you use?